Entertainment

 What Normal People captured so perfectly during lockdown, is that young love is often contingent on the excruciating thrill of a will-they-won’t-they relationship

-They are unconventional in the sense that they are not regularly depicted in film and TV.
 More often than not when dating in midlife is explored on screen, it’s usually (unfairly) seen as a last chance saloon situation.
-At least one of the characters is divorced or widowed and are now having another crack at romance like in 2013’s Enough Said or 1998’s You’ve Got Mail.
+At least one of the characters is divorced/widowed or has some sort of baggage they’re hoping their newfound love interest will be able to over look - like in 1998’s You’ve Got Mail or 2008′s Definitely, Maybe.